sbezjak/llm-api-testing/README.md

 **Live reports:** [test report](https://sbezjak.github.io/llm-api-testing/reports/report.html) · [coverage](https://sbezjak.github.io/llm-api-testing/reports/htmlcov/index.html)

-> Built as project 1 of 5 exploring AI/LLM testing.
-A writeup is in progress.

 ## What it teaches

 - Testing a **non-deterministic** system with threshold assertions instead of